 Shaken and served over ice.

 You don’t need a blender to make a Piña Colada.
-While serving them frozen may be traditional, and my preference, they’re perfectly delightful shaken are served over crushed ice as well.
-Simply reduce the Coco López and pineapple juice to ¾ oz (or 3-4 pineapple chunks), keep the lime and rum the same and I wouldn't use any more than ¼ oz Jamaican rum, if you use any at all.
+While serving them frozen may be traditional, and my preference, they’re perfectly delightful shaken and served over crushed ice as well.
+Simply reduce the Coco López and pineapple juice to ¾ oz (or 3-4 pineapple chunks), keep the lime and white rum the same and I wouldn't use any more than ¼ oz Jamaican rum, if you use any at all.